opsone-ch/documentation/www/server/configuration.md

  * Website Service, Tomcat Service
  * Tomcat `memory_ratio` manually set to `3`
  * Result: 4GB Memory * 80% = 3.2GB / 3 (ratio) = 1.07GB Memory for Tomcat

+## Server sizing

+#### Scale

+Every new server comes with 1GB RAM, 1CPU Core and 20GB Space (regarding to [our offers](https://www.snowflake.ch/hosting-betrieb/managed-server/) )
+This is a very basic setup and it's recommended to plan and check the sizing of your server carefully before going live.
+You can simply scale every option of your server - regarding to your actual needs (without paying for unused resources).

+Hint: use load tests to plan your sizing.
+We're also happy to help you out.

+#### Architecture

+Please plan your architecture / server setup carefully.
+Normaly we recommend to split services across different servers.

+Example:

+* large TYPO3 website
+* Solr search server
+* Memcache caching backend

+Setup at least 3 server and go live:

+* Server 1: Websites with TYPO3 (running Nginx, PHP, MySQL)
+* Server 2: Apache Solr
+* Server 3: Memcached

+Notional: now the users love your search function and drop tausends of search querys every second.
+So now you can easly scale your Solr server without outages of the main website. (because just the search function is overloaded)
+If you had all services on one server, probably your website is down now, because Solr catched all the available resources.